-If sticks, rocks, or other objects are blocking your gutters and downspouts from allowing water through, you could be looking at a flooding within you attic, garage, or even down the walls of your home.
+If sticks, rocks, or other objects are blocking your gutters and downspouts from allowing water through, you could be looking at flooding in your attic, garage, or even down the walls of your home.

 Cover Window Wells

-If you have basement windows with with large window wells accessible from the outside, those should be covered.
-Installing window well covers still allows light in while drastically reducing the risk of snow melt or rain water from seeping into your basement.
+If you have basement windows with large window wells accessible from the outside, those should be covered.
+Installing window well covers still allows light in while drastically reducing the risk of snowmelt or rainwater from seeping into your basement.

 Flood Damage Repair